 Irritable bowel syndrome self-care

 Irritable bowel syndrome (IBS) is a common problem.
-It involves abdominal pain with changes in bowel habits.
+It involves abdominal pain with changes in bowel habits over an extended period of time.
 Around 20% of people are likely to suffer from IBS at some point during their lives.

 IBS is more common in women than in men and occurs more often in younger people.
 IBS is usually ongoing, and there are some times when symptoms are worse than other times.
 Having IBS does not mean you are more likely to develop colon cancer later in life.